mollyacarton/woven-lattice/README.md

 - **lattice_main.py**: Main script for generating lattice structures.
 - **makeunitcell_func1.py**: Contains functions for creating unit cells and handling geometric calculations.

+## Demo

+To run the demo, run `woven_lattice.py` with the provided initial parameters.
+The demo will plot an interactive graphic of a 3x2x1 diamond woven lattice; in the working directory, it will save 1) a single .csv file, `wovenCSV_[date].csv` in a structured format containing all lattice curves; 2) a directory, `wovenCSV_[date]` containing each lattice curve in a separate .csv file; 3) an .stl 3D file, `woven_mesh.stl` of the woven lattice.

+This demo should take no more than 30 seconds to run on a desktop computer.

 ## Contributing